ovidiusimionica/k3s-fcore-vagrant/README.md

 * [VirtualBox][virtualbox] -> for Windows VirtualBox setup
 * [Vagrant][vagrant] 1.6.3 or greater

-2) Clone this project and get it running!
+2) Clone this project to get it running!

 3) Configuration

 Copy ``config.rb.template`` as ``config.rb``.
 Open the new file and you can customize:

 * *num_instances*
     * -> minimum value 1: will create one master node only
     * -> n>1: will create one master node and n-1 worker nodes
 * *ip_base* -> virtual network ip specification
 * *vm_memory* -> RAM for VMs
 * *vm_cpus* -> CPU for VMs

+Please observe the setting *instance_name_prefix*

-3) Startup and SSH
+4) Startup and SSH

 ``vagrant up`` triggers vagrant to automatically download the latest Fedora CoreOS image (if necessary) and launch the instance
 I use  Fedora CoreOS Configuration files to provision the vms therefor the fcct transpiler too to ignition format is required and automatically downloaded.